marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-msl-specification.md

    </ModificationFunctionMapping>
  </AssociationSetMapping>
 ```
+?

+?

 ## QueryView Element (MSL)

 The **QueryView** element in mapping specification language (MSL) defines a read-only mapping between an entity type or association in the conceptual model and a table in the underlying database.
-The mapping is defined with an Entity SQL query that is evaluated against the storage model, and you express the result set in terms of an entity or association in the conceptual model.
+The mapping is defined with an Entity SQL?query that is evaluated against the storage model, and you express the result set in terms of an entity or association in the conceptual model.
 Because query views are read-only, you cannot use standard update commands to update types that are defined by query views.
 You can make updates to these types by using modification functions.
 For more information, see How to: Map Modification Functions to Stored Procedures.

 > **Note**: In the **QueryView** element, Entity SQL expressions that contain **GroupBy**, group aggregates, or navigation properties are not supported.

+?

 The **QueryView** element can be a child of the EntitySetMapping element or the AssociationSetMapping element.
 In the former case, the query view defines a read-only mapping for an entity in the conceptual model.
 In the latter case, the query view defines a read-only mapping for an association in the conceptual model.

 > **Note**: If the **AssociationSetMapping** element is for an association with a referential constraint, the **AssociationSetMapping** element is ignored.
 For more information, see ReferentialConstraint Element (CSDL).

+?

 The **QueryView** element cannot have any child elements.